xavierog/moulti/Documentation.md

 - the server part
 - the TUI part

-Implementation-wise, these 5 components are spread across only 3 Python modules:
+Implementation-wise, these 5 components are spread across only 4 Python modules:

 - moulti.cli (CLI + client)
 - moulti.protocol
+- moulti.server (server)
-- moulti.app (server + TUI)
+- moulti.app (TUI)

 The protocol does not neeed to work across network hosts, it simply needs to work across processes on a single host.
 At this stage, all IPC techniques remain available.